nalits/ai-solution-engineer-exercise/README.md

     └── ...
 ```

-If you use a private repository, add the NALITS assessment account as a collaborator using the instructions provided in the application form.
+If you use a private repository, add the [NALITS assessment account](https://github.com/nalitscom) @nalitscom as a collaborator.

 ---